oraqlle/cpp-book/src/introduction.md

 'number guessing game'.
 This will introduce you to compiling and building a C++ program and utilising various pieces from C++ at a high level, with later chapters offering more details.

-### Planned

 3. Common Programming Concepts, will cover the basics of the C++ language from variables and data types to creating functions and controlling the execution flow of a program.
-4. Ownership, will cover C++ ownership model and how you are able share data or even transfer data ownership.
+4. Ownership, will cover C++'s ownership model and how you are able share data or even transfer data ownership.
 5. Structured Data will look at how to create custom types using structs.

+### Planned

-6. In Managing Projects we'll discuss how to compile multiple files together and how CMake makes this process easier.
+6. In Managing Projects we'll use CMake to compile multiple files, manage dependencies and create libraries.
 7. Custom Types explores how to create more powerful custom types and how to manage the lifetime of data.
 8. Error Handling will look at the various ways to verify the correctness of your programs at compile time.
 We will also look at recovering from errors to prevent crashes.
-9. Templates covers C++'s metaprogramming capabilities that allow you to build generic code that applies multiple types.
+9. Templates covers C++'s meta-programming capabilities that allow you to write code once and have the compiler generate the implementation for you.
 10. In Functional Language Features we will look
-11. The IO chapter will briefly look deeper at C++ IO capabilities using streams.
-We also explore C++ filesystem library.
+11. The IO chapter will look deeper at C++ IO capabilities using streams and explore the filesystem library.
-12. Memory will showcase how to safey (and unsafely ... for science) control memory.
+12. In the Memory chapter we will explore how to safely (and unsafely ... for science) control memory.
-13. In Concurrency we will look at how to parallelize our programs using a miriade of concurrency concepts while ensure safe access and manipulation of shared data.
+13. In Concurrency we will look at how to make our programs run in parallel using a myriad of concurrency concepts while ensure safe access and manipulation of shared data.
-14. Appendices, The appendices hold extra information may be of use to the reader but do not fit in elsewhere in the book.
+14. The appendices hold extra information may be of use to the reader but do not fit in elsewhere in the book.
-    - A - Keywords
+    - A - Operators
-    - B - Operators
+    - B - Value Categories
     - C - Standard Versions
-    - D - Compilation Pipeline
+    - ~~A - Keywords~~
-    - E - Value Categories
+    - ~~D - Compilation Pipeline~~
-    - F - Compiler Vendors
+    - ~~F - Compiler Vendors~~
-    - G - Challenge Answers

 ### Possible Future Chapters